Shower Head with filter

 Softer hair

-Our filter reduces limescale and chlorine – for noticeably smoother, shinier hair.
+Our filter reduces limescale, chlorine and other impurities – for noticeably smoother, shinier hair.

 Less chlorine and metals mean less irritation – your skin stays balanced and hydrated.